payu-india/CMS-Chatbot/docs/Third-party verification/introduction-to-payu-tpv.md

 next:
   description: ''
 ---
+The global financial industry is coming up with a new paradigm for risk management.
+If you are a merchant in the BFSI sector, your business is subject to strict guidelines, where various regulatory bodies regulate your day-to-day operations.

 Third-Party Verification (TPV) is a mandatory requirement as per Stock Exchange Bureau India (SEBI) mandate for merchants such as stockbrokers and mutual funds operating in the BFSI sector.
 TPV is a prerequisite that ensures credibility, and it reduces the risk for customers.

 ## TPV Workflow